 Here are some quick tips to save on energy costs:

 - Adjust thermostats.
 Turn up the thermostat a few degrees in the summer and down a few degrees in the winter.
 A one-degree increase in the summer can save 3 to 5 percent of the energy used for cooling.
 Consider installing programmable thermostats or energy management systems.
 These devices can help optimize your building's heating and cooling needs.

 - Close the blinds.
 If the windows in your building have blinds or curtains, keep them closed to block any direct sunlight in the summer and open in the winter to provide warmth.

 - Lower the lights.
 Dim or turn off any unnecessary lighting when not in use.
-Utilize area lighting so you don't have to light an entire room.
+Use area lighting so you don't have to light an entire room.

-- Turn off machines and equipment when not needed.
+- Turn off machines and equipment when not in use.
 In many businesses, this can achieve big savings.

 - Shade the windows and building walls.
 Landscaping can improve a building's energy performance.
 Trees and shrubs can provide shading or a wind block.
 If appropriate, awnings also will provide shade.

 - Reduce hot water temperature.
 Turn the thermostat on the hot water heater to 120 degrees.

 - Replace furnace/air-conditioning filters regularly.
 Replacing the filter on schedule can save money by reducing the amount of electricity needed to run a blower motor.

 - Install automatic room-lighting controls.
 These devices will decrease lighting expenses by automatically turning lights off or on, depending on occupancy.